Narcissistic Personality Disorder: Re-Imagining Treatment

 • Disregards the feelings of others, lacks empathy

-• Is often envious of others or believes other people are envious of him or her
+• Is often envious of others or believes other people are jealous of him or her

 • Shows arrogant behaviors and attitudes